officialdarnyc/Nautilus-DevOps/sdlc-devops.md

 evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 So like many SDLC models, DevOps is not only an approach to planning and executing work, but also a philosophy that demands a non-traditional mindset in an organization.

+DevOps looks at the complete Software Development Lifecycle, breaking it down into four phases which further spans to six areas for scope coverage:
+1. Plan & Measure
+2. Develop & Test
+3. Release & Deploy
+4. Monitor & Optimize